kmaasrud/vmc/report/secs/07_appendix.md

 $$c_i = 1, 0, 2, -2, 0, 4, 0, -12, 0, 8, 12, 0, -48, ...$$ {#eq:jovovic}

-This is just a a selection of the sequence, the rest is fetched from the work by @Jovovic2001.
+This is just a a selection of the sequence, more can be found from the work by @Jovovic2001.

 ## Index notation for sums and products {#sec:index-notation}

 For products and sums, the following convention is used:

 $$\sum_{i <j}^N = \sum_{i=1}^N \sum_{j=i+1}^N,\quad \text{or}\quad \prod_{i <j}^N = \prod_{i=1}^N \prod_{j=i+1}^N$$

+# Derivations

+## Local energy of two-fermion system {#sec:local-energy-derivation}

+*Do the stuff*, as Amund would say <3

 ## Analytical Laplace of the Trial wavefunction